drawpile/Drawpile/doc/protocol.md

 If the SECURE feature flag is set, the server will not let the login process continue until the client has upgraded to a secure connection.

+Next, the client must authenticate.
+The client will first attempt a guest login, but if that is not possible, it will prompt the user for a password and retry.
+An authenticated user may be granted extra privileges by the server.

-The server continues by sending a list of available sessions.
+After authentication, the server continues will send a list of available sessions.
 The client can either join one of the sessions or host a new one.
 The server may send updated session information until the client has made a decision.

 The built-in server only supports a single session per server instance.
 This is indicated by (the lack of) a feature flag.
 In this case, the client may join the only session automatically without prompting the user.